 We all want to keep our children safe.
 Which is why it’s important to parents that they are making the best choices for their children, including keeping them safe.

-Since September is Child Passenger Safety Month and Baby Safety Month, we thought we’d start the month of safety looking at the top-rated car seats and share some car seat safety tips to help parents make a more informed decision when choosing the best baby and toddler car seat.
+Since September is Child Passenger Safety Month and Baby Safety Month, we thought we’d start the month of safety by looking at the top-rated car seats in Canada and share some car seat safety tips to help parents make a more informed decision when choosing the best baby and toddler car seat.

 Here are our top picks for the safest car seats on the market.
 Check out the features on each one to find out which is the best baby car seat for your family.

 Best Car Seats in Canada